Torram/magic-docs/docs/Server/src/controllers/CardsController.md

 ## Create
 ### createFoilCard
-Function that gets data for a card from API, then creates a foil version of that card in database.
+Function that gets data for a card from API, then creates a foil version of that card in the database.
 ```tsx
 import { ApiCardType } from '../servertypes/ApiCardType';
 import { SetType } from '../servertypes/SetType';